 Once you have developed basic skills in printing, explore other objects you find around your house to print with.
 For example the end of a toilet roll can be used to make a repeat circle print or can be squashed, folded, or cut, to create other shapes.
 Old sponges can be cut into shapes for stamps, or simply used as they are for textured prints.

 I hope you enjoy exploring, experimenting and investigating in this phase of the design development process.
-You should aim to complete this stage by 1 July in order to be ready for the final activity.

 Hello and welcome back